 Given that the world wide web is a goldmine of information, it gets easy to believe what is not entirely true.
 Especially when a niche subject is becoming more commonplace, such as web scraping.
 In this article, we shall walk you through some of the biggest misconceptions about web scraping services.

 1) It is legal!

 We come across this the most.
 Web scraping is seen as stealing data and content from people.
-But in a historic turn of events in late 2019, the Court of Appeals, US of A rejected LinkedIn’s request to prevent an analytics company from crawling its data.
+But in a historic turn of events in late 2019, the Court of Appeals, US of A, rejected LinkedIn’s request to prevent an analytic company from crawling its data.

 The decision was a game-changer in the data privacy and regulation industry.
 It finally proved that any data that is publicly available and not copyrighted can be scrapped legally.
 But this does not come without its fair share of reservations.
 It cannot be used for unlimited commercial purposes.
 Also, it is still illegal to obtain data from sites that require authentication.
 The terms of services that are required to be signed off before entering such a site usually forbid automated data collection.

 2) Web scraping is not the same as web crawling

 Crawling and scraping are more often than not used interchangeably.
 This couldn’t be further from the truth.
 Web scraping is used for extracting data and downloading it in desired formats.
 Web crawling reads web pages for the sole purpose of building entries for search engine index.
 Then web scraping looks for something specific, while web crawling will find and fetch links from a list of seed URLs to fuel search engines.

 3) You can not scrape just any website or content